Akuli/jou/README.md

 $ make test
 ```

-This runs Jou files in `tests/` and compares their output to text files.
+This runs Jou files in `examples/` and `tests/`,
+and ensures that they output what is expected.
+The expected output is auto-generated from comments in the Jou code:
+each comment like `# Output: foo` appends a line `foo` to the expected output.
 If the actual output doesn't match what's in a text file, you will see a diff where
 green (+) is the program's output and red (-) is what was expected.